-UCR SOM has contracted with Riverside Psychiatric Medical Group to provide counseling services to UCR medical students.
-Students may receive a direct referral from the Counseling Center or can self-refer.
-All counseling meetings are absolutely confidential and the information disclosed during sessions is not disclosed at any time to ANYONE outside of the Riverside Psychiatric Medical Groups.
+The UC Riverside School of Medicine has contracted with Dr. Ronald Offenstein, M.D. of the Riverside Psychiatric Medical Group to provide outpatient counseling services to medical students.
+Students may receive a direct referral from the Counseling Center or can self-refer, either to Dr. Offenstein or the psychiatrist of their choice.

+Dr. Offenstein has no clinical affiliation with the UCR School of Medicine, creating optimal separation between the mental health services and the medical education program administrative functions.
+All counseling meetings are confidential, and the information disclosed during sessions is not disclosed at any time to anyone outside of the Riverside Psychiatric Medical Groups.
 Students are encouraged to seek counseling with the intent of maintaining good mental health and/or for help in addressing general life issues.

 Ronald Offenstein, M.D.
-Riverside Psychiatric Medical Group 5887 Brockton Avenue Riverside, CA 92506
+Riverside Psychiatric Medical Group 5887 Brockton Avenue

+Riverside, CA 92506